Skip to main content

 2027 Medicare Advantage Policy Update: Takeaways for Plans & Providers

-See CMS’ proposed changes to MA Star Ratings, special enrollment periods, and more.
+See CMS’ changes to MA Star Ratings, special enrollment periods, and more.

-On November 25, 2025, CMS issued a proposed rule that updates the Medicare Advantage (MA) and Part D prescription drug programs for contract year (CY) 2027.
-The rule proposes changes to:
+On April 2, 2026, CMS issued a final rule that updates the Medicare Advantage (MA) and Part D prescription drug programs for contract year (CY) 2027.
+The rule includes changes to:

 • MA Star Ratings